 - Pitch Memory: Each student will also be asked to sing some short tonal memory exercises ("ear tests").
 The accompanist will play a series of four to six pitches and ask you to repeat them on your own.

 - Range Exercises/Vocalises: Some students may be asked to sing through a few simple vocalizes (“warm-up” sequences) so that the directors can get a more thorough understanding of their ranges and tone qualities.
-There is no minimum or maximum number of measures required.

 An accompanist will be provided for most of the fall auditions.
 Please bring music arranged in order, in a binder or nicely arranged (not loose pages) so your accompanist can read it easily.